Tejasava/Tejasava/README.md

 # Hello, World! 👋

--I'm Tejasava, a passionate and ambitious second-year student pursuing a Bachelor's in Technology (B.Tech) with a specialization in Artificial Intelligence and Machine Learning- at United College of Engineering and Research .
+-I'm Tejasava, a passionate and ambitious Final-year student pursuing a Bachelor's in Technology (B.Tech) with a specialization in Artificial Intelligence and Machine Learning- at United College of Engineering and Research .

 ## 🚀 About Me